themarchoffolly/pushme-pullyou/PITCHME.md

 @[19-28](Using GitPitch code-presenting with (optional) annotations.)

 Note:
-Remember to highlight something special about your code.
+Remember to highlight something pivotal or memorable for your audience.

 ---